SBB RABe 501: Development

-The first passenger revenue service operated between Zürich and Erstfeld on 8 May 2019, using Giruno unit 501 006.
+The first passenger revenue service operated between Zurich and Erstfeld on 8 May 2019, using Giruno unit 501 006.

-Future Philippine National Railways (PNR) Bicol Express EMUs will be based on Stadler EC250 and no longer using passenger carriages pulled by conventional locomotives.
+In February 2024, Stadler and Saudi Arabia Railways (SAR) signed a contract for the supply and maintenance of 10 DMU trains, with an option for 10 more, depicted on artist impressions using the same cab as the Giruno.

 Design

 The EC250 is designed to comply with the TSI-High-speed regulations and meets the EN 15227 crashworthiness standards.

 The cars are connected to Jacobs bogies and the propulsion system consists of four motorised bogies, powered from four roof-mounted electric current collectors.
 The electrification system is compatible with the Swiss and German 15 kV 16.7 Hz alternating current (AC) overhead power supplies, as well as with Italian 3 kV direct current (DC) and 25 kV 50 Hz electrification systems.
 The motorized bogies are reportedly capable of generating a maximum power output of 6000 kW.